feeby2494/dashboard-streamlit/README.md

 7. Install npm packages:
     - npm install
     - npm install streamlit-component-lib
-8. Add streamlit-component-lib into <root of project>/<new componet name>/frontend/src/App.jsx:
+8. Add streamlit-component-lib into <root of project>/<new component name>/frontend/src/App.jsx:
     -
         import {
             Streamlit,
             withStreamlitConnection,
         } from "streamlit-component-lib";

-9. use react's useEffect hook to pass a test var back to streamlit and to fix the component height ( without this, componet will not show on streamlit side):
+9. use react's useEffect hook to pass a test var back to streamlit and to fix the component height ( without this, component will not show on streamlit side):
     -
         useEffect(() => {
             Streamlit.setComponentValue("some value");